rehierl/metalsmith-menu/readme.md

 - If the reader returns `false`, node.file will be ignored.

-This will allow you to use keys that have complex components like "XIII" (roman letters), "Index A" or "Chapter 1".
+This will allow you to use keys that have complex components like "XIII" (roman numbers), "Index A" or "Chapter 1".
 The most simplistic method to implement a custom reader would be to transform all key components into integer values.

 ## License